SC Senate votes to outlaw virtually all abortions in South Carolina

 The proposal likely would ban some 97 percent of the roughly 5,700 abortions performed in South Carolina each year, according to the Democrat who suggested Republicans adopt it.

-“It’s clearly unconstitutional from my point of view,” said state Sen. Brad Hutto.
-The Orangeburg Democrat said he filed the proposal in order to quickly end a debate over "dismemberment" abortions that had raged in the Senate for two days until late Wednesday.
+"It's clearly unconstitutional from my point of view," said state Sen. Brad Hutto, D-Orangeburg.

-The Senate passed the bill less than an hour after Hutto's amendment was adopted.
-It needs one more vote on Wednesday, and Republicans expect their Democratic counterparts to filibuster the amended proposal.
+Just before 10 p.m.
+Wednesday, Hutto proposed the expanded abortion ban as an amendment to a House bill outlawing "dismemberment" abortion, a rare procedure used to terminate 22 pregnancies in 2016.

+Hutto said he aimed to give Senate Republicans a chance to vote on the bill they really want so the S.C.
+Legislature doesn't continue to be bogged down year after year with debates on more nuanced abortion restrictions.

-After the vote, Hutto said, S.C. lawmakers can get to other important issues, such as South Carolina's $9 billion nuclear fiasco.
-He said he is confident the courts would strike down the proposed abortion ban, if it passes the Senate and then the House.
+Settling the abortion issue would mean S.C. lawmakers can get to other important topics, such as South Carolina's $9 billion nuclear fiasco, Hutto said.

-“It’s an attempt to get it to the courts so we don’t have to keep debating it over and over and over,” Hutto said.
+“It’s an attempt to get it to the courts so we don’t have to keep debating it over and over and over,” said Hutto, an attorney who said he is confident the courts would strike it down during a legal challenge.

+Debate on the "dismemberment" ban had lasted two days in the Senate, and Democrats were planning to filibuster another several days — potentially until the end of the legislative session next week.

+Shortly after Hutto proposed his amendment, it was adopted 24-1.
+State Sen. Marlon Kimpson, D-Charleston, cast the lone vote against.

 On the Senate floor, Hutto had told Senate Republicans to drop the "dismemberment" debate and vote for the law they really wanted.